indexdata/localindices/doc/manual/02-using.md

 <!---
     D.: Is there a way to authenticate using IP?
 That's amore common authentication method
     Jakub: there is a way to provide proxy IP in the init JSON, but there's no seperate input field in the UI.
 Dennis, should we add one?
+    DS: Could do.
 -->

 * _Init Data_: Advanced setting to provide additional initialization parameters to the harvesting connector.
 Any username/password specified in the inputs above will take precedence over settings specified in this field.
 These settings must be provided in JSON format.